Kissing traditions: Greetings

 In the Western world, a kiss is a common gesture of greeting, and at times a kiss is expected.
 Throughout all cultures people greet one another as a sign of recognition, affection, friendship and reverence.
 Depending on the occasion and the culture, a greeting may take the form of a handshake, hug, bow, nod, nose rub, a kiss on the lips with the mouth closed or a kiss or kisses on the cheek.
 Cheek kissing is most common in Europe and Latin America and has become a standard greeting in Latin Europe.

 While cheek kissing is a common greeting in many cultures, each country has a unique way of kissing.
-In Slovenia, Serbia, Macedonia, Montenegro, Russia, the Netherlands, Switzerland, Poland and Lebanon, it is customary to "kiss three times, on alternate cheeks".
+In Slovenia, Turkey, Serbia, Ethiopia, North Macedonia, Montenegro, Russia, the Netherlands, Luxembourg, Switzerland, Poland and Lebanon, it is customary to "kiss three times, on alternate cheeks".
 Italians, Croatians and Hungarians usually kiss twice in a greeting and in Mexico and Belgium only one kiss is necessary.
 In Ecuador, women kiss on the right cheek only and in Oman it is not unusual for men to kiss one another on the nose after a handshake.

 French culture expects kisses on the cheek in greeting, though the customs differ.
 Two kisses are most common throughout all of France but, in Provence, three kisses are given and in Nantes, four are exchanged.

-Kissing quickly on the lips with the mouth closed is a common greeting in some places of Western culture such as South Africa.

 Kissing traditions were often modified during the COVID-19 pandemic to avoid spreading severe illness.